zaphodikus/PageObjectModel/README.md

-# PageObjectModel
+# Page-Object Model for Python Selenium Tests
-A python Page-object Model implementation
+A Python Page-object Model implementation.

+Background to this code sample on my blog softcircuitry.blogspot.com